 Play is the business of young children.
 It is the primary vehicle through which they learn.
 Opportunity to play freely is vital to the child’s healthy development.
 Play fosters intellectual development and permits the child to assimilate reality in terms of his own interests and prior knowledge of the world.
 Through play children are free to experiment, try out possibilities and practice different roles.
 Play stimulates creativity.
 It is inherently a self-expressive activity that draws on the child’s imagination.
 Play further develops children’s language, physical and social development.
 Play is critical to all aspects of the child’s learning and is an essential part of our program.
 By being a careful observer of children’s play teachers have the opportunity to discover the child’s interests and abilities.
 Beyond all these valuable reasons to support play is the fact that it is highly enjoyable.
 Children who are deeply involved in play are working at all the appropriate tasks for their development while they are experiencing joy and emotional well being.
 What could be better?

-At the Children’s Center we believe that children learn best when they are involved and interested in the topic.
+At the Children’s Center, we believe that children learn best when they are involved and interested in the topic.
 The best curriculum emerges from the child’s interest – it is not solely dictated by teacher interest.
 To strengthen the child’s construction of knowledge teachers support child-initiated engagement and experimentation with a variety of materials based on the child’s interest level and ability.
-Teachers plan curriculum based on careful observation of what children are interested in and how best to extend their learning.
-Teachers build curriculum that explores different topics in depth as children’s understanding of the topic grows.
-Teachers set up experiences for children that require questioning, investigation and problem solving.
-Children are encouraged to develop ideas over time, to deepen their understanding of the world by questioning, exploring and representing ideas through various creative mediums.
+Teachers plan curricula based on careful observation of what children are interested in and how best to extend their learning.
+Teachers build a curriculum that explores different topics in depth as children’s understanding of the topic grows.
+Teachers set up experiences for children that require questioning, investigation, and problem-solving.
+Children are encouraged to develop ideas over time, to deepen their understanding of the world by questioning, exploring, and representing ideas through various creative mediums.
 Teachers believe it is valuable for children to be able to generate their own ideas, figure out answers for themselves, and try out a variety of solutions until they find one that works.
 Teachers act as facilitators of this process, aiding children in their discoveries and providing a wealth of experiences to add to the child’s knowledge of the world.

 The physical environment of the Center has been set up to enhance our program goals.
 It offers challenges and encourages independence.
 It offers avenues for cooperative play and involvement with varied materials.
 It is through intense interaction with the environment that children learn about the physical properties of the real world.
 It is also how they test ideas, sort out feelings, and learn competency all important aspects of good development.